Kractero/maki/README.md

     - `sincetime`: Filter trades since the specified timestamp.

   - **Optional Parameters:**

     - `limit`: Limit the number of returned results (defaults to 1000).
     - `sortval`: Sort results by `price` or `timestamp`, `timestamp` default.
     - `sortorder`: Sorting order `asc` or `desc`, `desc` default.

   - **Rate Limit:** 50 requests per 30 seconds.

-## Frontend

-The frontend is served as a page by Express using the EJS templating engine.
-It leverages htmx for dynamic content updates.